kshitij3199/GSoc_Chaoss_microTask/MicroTask1/Readme.md

 After downloading and installing Pycharm in Microtask 0.
 Its time for setting up Perceval.

-Step 1) Fork grimoirelab-perceval Repository.
+Step 1) Fork grimoirelab-perceval Repository.(Later helps when want to send Pull Request to orgranization)

 Step 2) Clone the fork repository and open it using Pycharm.